matchilling/com.matchilling.www/src/pages/article/2020-04-28-restful-pagination-in-spring-using-link-header/index.md

     }
 }
 ```
+The above code is straightforward and only uses the passed-in JsonGenerator from Jackson's [JsonSerializer interface](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/JsonSerializer.html) to dump the page content.
+Also note, that we have annotated the class with Spring's [JsonComponent annotation](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/jackson/JsonComponent.html) to automatically register our `PageSerializer` with Jackson.

-With the custom PageSerializer in place, our new response looks like this now:
+With the custom `PageSerializer` in place, our new response looks like this now:

 ```json
 [{